Giannis Maniatis: Olympiacos

 In January 2011, Olympiacos won the race for Maniatis' signature, ahead of AEK Athens who showed a strong interest in the player.
 Maniatis had been acquired as a right-back, where he would be a back-up to the first-choice in that position, team captain Vasilis Torosidis; however, later events would see Maniatis flourish in a new position.
 His versatility allowed him to play many games for Panionios as a defensive midfielder, a position he would cement himself in at Olympiacos.
 Olympiacos were plagued with injuries ahead of their UEFA Champions League encounter with Marseille and coach Ernesto Valverde decided to field Maniatis as a defensive midfielder in a tough away game of great importance.
 Maniatis put in a man-of-the-match performance and has since established himself as a key, first-choice player in midfield for Olympiacos.
 Maniatis has proven to be more effective in midfield than in what was thought to be his best position at right-back.
 He has proven to be a revelation at Olympiacos where he has shown great tackling skills, superb stamina and a surprisingly good passing range with impressive vision.
-Initially being moved into a defensive midfield position, Maniatis now plays as a box-to-box midfielder playing alongside a more established defensive midfielder.
+Initially being moved into a defensive midfield position, Maniatis then played as a box-to-box midfielder playing alongside a more established defensive midfielder.
 He began playing soccer for A.A.
 Arachova Parnassos in the lowest division of Greek professional soccer league.
 Maniatis has overcome a lot of obstacles during his professional career and once said: "I used to play in front of 10 people in the village of Arahova and a few years later I played in front of 40.000 fans in the Karaiskakis stadium".

 He scored his first goal at Olympiacos in a 4–0 home win against Levadiakos.
 On 4 December 2012, he managed to score his first goal in the Champions League, in a 2–1 home win against Arsenal.